RobinStamer/Exalted-Characters/reechani.markdown

 ###Resistance

     5m1w1B  S5,-1  Fire and Water Treaty                   : Indef, Protection from Element (must have sample) 5m      Ref 7  Optimistic Security Practice            : Scene, +E+Res Soak

 ###Craft

     --      Perm   Elemental Vision (Secrets)              : Compassion, TN -1, vs all Spirits and DBs associated with Water, or Craft 4+

 ###Performance (2)

     //--      Perm   Heart-Brightening Presentation Style    : Compassion, Perf, Bur, Pres, Soc Exs interchangable, first Compassion channel in scene is 0wp
     //5m,1wp  S5,-1  Defesnse of Shining Joy                 : Combo-No, Scene, use Perf or Dodge for DDV, ignore Perf pens to it, reduce action pens by 1
     5m      Sup    Perfection in Life                      : Compassion, (must enhance belief or behavior), if the target doesn't resist they may get +1wp
     5m1w    SL4,-1 Song of Spirit Persuasion               : Basic, Servitude, 1 wp to resist for a scene, Intimacy is formed every 25 hours for a Story.
 Can become Ally.

 ###Larceny

     3m      Sup    Avoiding the Truth Technique            : Compassion, Illusion, UMI (3), +E sux; convinces people that what was said was a lie

 ###Occult

     3m      S5,-1  Mark of Exaltation                      : Compassion, Obvious, Scene, +1 App vs characters who see the light
-                                                                     ; 50E yards anyone who can see the light can see all demat spirits l Spirits and Secrets can see the light.
+                                                           ; 50E yards anyone who can see the light can see all demat spirits ; Spirits and Secrets can see the light.
     5m      S5,-0  Telltale Symphony                       : Basic, Hour, Sonar version of AESS (222)

 ###Stealth (2)